 Proposal 1: Election of Directors.
+The inspector(s) of election will separately count "For," "Withhold" and broker non-votes with respect to Proposal 1.
 Directors will be elected by a plurality of votes cast at the Annual Meeting by holders of shares present or represented by proxy and entitled to vote.
 The three nominees receiving the most "For" votes will be elected as directors.
 You may not vote your shares cumulatively for the election of directors.
 Abstentions and broker non-votes will not affect the outcome of the election of directors.

 Proposal 2: Ratification of the Selection of the Independent Registered Public Accounting Firm.
-To be approved, the ratification of the selection of KPMG LLP as our independent registered public accounting firm for fiscal year ending December 25, 2022 must receive "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote.
-Abstentions will have the same effect as an "Against" vote.
+The inspector(s) of election will separately count "For," "Against" and "Abstain" with respect to Proposal 2.
+To be approved, the ratification of the selection of KPMG LLP as our independent registered public accounting firm for fiscal year ending December 31, 2023 must receive "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote.
+Abstentions will have the same effect as an "Against" vote for Proposal 2.